12 Amazing Benefits of Tulsi Leaves

 1. What are the Ayurvedic benefits of Tulsi leaves?

 Tulsi, also known as holy basil, is an aromatic shrub in the basil family Lamiaceae that is thought to have originated in north-central India.
 Tulsi is a sacred plant in Ayurveda that is revered as an “elixir of life” and is known as “The Incomparable One,” “Mother Medicine of Nature” and “The Queen of Herbs”.[1]
-Ayurveda has celebrated the benefits of Tulsi leaves since time immemorial.
+Ayurveda has celebrated the benefits of eating Tulsi leaves since time immemorial.

 Tulsi is perhaps one of the best examples of Ayurveda’s holistic lifestyle approach to health.
 Tulsi tastes hot and bitter and is said to penetrate the deep tissues, and dry tissue secretions, and normalize Kapha and Vata.[1]